slcmpunk/docker/man/docker-run.1.md

 The **-t** option is incompatible with a redirection of the docker client standard input.

+**--tmpfs**=[] Create a tmpfs mount

+   Mount a tmpfs mount (e.g., `--tmpfs /tmp:rw,size=787448k,mode=1777` will mount a tmpfs at /tmp within the container, this command will copy the underlying content into the /tmpfs) Default mount flags `rw,noexec,nosuid,nodev,size=65536k`.

 **-u**, **--user**=""
    Sets the username or UID used and optionally the groupname or GID for the specified command.